 Cornstarch Frosting or Ermine Frosting

 This is similar to the flour based icing, but calls for cornstarch.
 Stephanie's recipe was passed down verbally by her father, and is the one she has been using on cupcakes for years.
-To me, it seems a little smoother and fresher tasting than the icing made with flour — slick, buttery, and deeply vanilla.
+To me, it seems a little smoother and fresher tasting than the icing made with flour -- slick, buttery, and deeply vanilla.
 I still think I like powdered sugar frosting best, but if you’re looking for a less sweet icing or you just happen to be out of powdered sugar, this is a good alternative.

 2 tablespoons cornstarch (16-18 grams)

 ¾ cup sugar (150 grams)

 Combine cold milk and cornstarch in a saucepan and whisk until blended.
 Set over medium heat and whisk until thick.
 Let cool.